WING-NUS/wing-website/content/post/25-12-15-postdoc-ad/index.md

 For more information about WING's research activities and recent publications, visit our lab website.

-_ChatGPT 5.2 was used to create the image and Claude 4 was used to refine the advertisement text_
+_ChatGPT 5.2 and Nano Banana was used to create the image.
+Claude 4 was used to refine the advertisement text_